CharlesCarley/FileTools/README.md

 #### Output

-The output should be compiled back into into to the library that contains the rest of the file implementation.
+The output should be included in the library that contains the rest of the file implementation.

 ```c
 const unsigned char DocsExampleTables[]={